Aducis2000/Wotech-Team-17/README.md

 Team member: 🤓 Ka13K017 - excited to unravel the mysteries of coding Team member: Yoko272727 - looking forward to exploring the world of coding!
+Team member: elzamedne - a project manager from contemporary art scene who really wants to break into the world of IT